 Loki knew he was a monster, and the only way he could make up for that was by carrying out Odin's word.

 He wondered, not for the first time, if going so strongly against his will was a good idea, before assuring himself that however much this might be seen as a betrayal, Thor could never carry out Odin's will the way he was at the moment.
+Odin had told Loki that he wanted to foster peace throughout the Nine Realms, and Loki was certain that, even though Odin wanted Thor to be king, with Thor on the throne the peace between the Nine Realms would never continue.
 Looking at Thor's outraged face he knew that Thor could not yet be the King that Asgard needed.

 Loki stared down in horror at his dark blue arms.
 Where once his skin had been pale and smooth it was now dark with strange raised lines.